lhcb/starterkit-lessons/first-analysis-steps/asking-questions.md

 Once the problem is solved post a final message saying that the problem is solved and what the solution is.

-A lot of the material in this topic was taken from the following, excellent guides to asking good questions:
+A lot of the material in this topic was taken from the folowing, excellent guides to asking god questions:

  * [How To Ask Questions The Smart Way](http://www.catb.org/esr/faqs/smart-questions.html) by Eric Raymond